King Ramesses III and Duamutef

 The sky or part of the universe Duamutef one of the four sons of Horus was the god responsible for protecting the organs of the deceased during the mummification process A powerful image of protecting the prince's soul in the afterlife Duamutef served as guardian of the deceased prince's stomach A wall painting from the tomb of his son shows King Ramses III interacting with Duamutef the jackal-headed god from the tomb of Prince Amenherkepesheva son of Ramses III in the Valley of the Queens QV 55 A powerful image of protecting the prince's soul and invoking the god for the eternal well-being of his son forever The king is shown with benevolent devotion to the god

-Canopic jar lids began to feature heads carved in the late Early Middle Ages Canopic jars featured lids depicting the heads of the sons of Horus Although they were originally depicted as humans by the late New Kingdom around 1550–1070 BC the most prominent symbols were adopted Imseti was depicted as anthropomorphic Hapi as a baboon Duamutef as a jackal and Kebehsenu acting as protectors of the deceased.Death and resurrection rituals of the Middle Kingdom recorded in the remarkable Ramesium papyrus show the sons of Horus helping Osiris regenerate his body after death fighting the enemies of Set's followers and restoring the lost Eye of Horus
+The images show Ramses III worshipping various gods including Ptah Khepri and Geb.
+On the back wall are two images showing the king worshipping Osiris.
+These styles often vary on the sides of the four pillars.
+The lids of the canopic jars began to be carved with heads in the late Middle Ages one lid depicts the heads of the sons of Horus although originally shown as human figures in the late New Kingdom approximately 1550–1070 BC.
+However the most prominent symbolism is used Imseti is depicted as human Hapi as a baboon Duamutef as Jackal and Kebehsenuf serve as guardians of the dead the Middle Kingdom death and resurrection rituals recorded in the fascinating Ramsium papyrus depict the son of Horus assisting Osiris in restoring his body after death fighting the enemies of Set's followers and restoring the lost Eye of Horus.

 Later texts like the Pyramid Texts continue to invoke the sons of Horus for protection in the afterlife In many texts Osiris the god of the dead is believed to be represented as a star in the northern sky or as a bird flying to the four corners of the world.
 Each god is represented in an equal position These positions suggest that the son of Horus was connected to the four Egyptian universes Coffin decorations from this period indicate the location of certain deities in the same location thus linking them with specific directions Imseti and Hapi were invoked at the head of the coffin In Middle Kingdom burials the body was placed with the head to the north and the feet to the south This symbolism was used prominently and was believed to protect the deceased in the afterlife